JVALPASS/JVALPASS/README.md

 # Hi there, I'm JVALPASS 👋

 🚀 **Robotics Enthusiast | Software Engineer**
-🔭 Passionate about developing advanced navigation for humanoid robots.
+🔭 Passionate about developing advanced navigation for humanoid and legged robots.

 ---